 If you have attempted to obtain a purchasers permit or firearms ID card in New Jersey and you have been rejected for any reason, we can help.
 Contact the NJ gun permit lawyers at the Tormey Law Firm LLC now for a free initial consultation at 201-556-1570.

 A Permit to Carry a Firearm in NJ

 The other form of firearms permit in New Jersey is a permit to carry a handgun.
 New Jersey’s requirements associated with carry permits are incredibly stringent.
 Similar to firearms purchasing permits, those seeking carry permits must submit their applications to the Chief of Police at their local police department or to the Superintendent of the New Jersey State Police.
-The applicant must fulfill a number of criteria, one of which requires them to provide the State with three endorsements from “reputable persons” who have known the applicant for at least three years and can attest to their character.
+The applicant must fulfill a number of criteria, one of which requires them to provide the State with four endorsements from “reputable persons” who have known the applicant for at least three years and can attest to their character.

 In addition, a carry permit applicant must demonstrate that he or she: